-\textbf{Effectiveness of Submodular Gain.} To isolate the effect of submodular gain, we conducted an experiment where data selection was based solely on submodular importance scores, without considering scene density balancing, as shown in Table~\ref{tab:ablation} line 3.
-The results indicate that using only submodular selection achieves a minADE of 0.724, lower than the 0.741 obtained through random selection, demonstrating that submodular-based sample selection improves data quality.
-However, it still underperforms compared to our full method.
-This is because prioritizing sample informativeness without adjusting for scene density leads to a dataset biased toward certain complexity levels, ultimately hindering the model’s generalization ability.
-In contrast, our full method, which integrates scene balancing with submodular gain, achieves the best performance across all metrics.
-These findings highlight the necessity of jointly considering both scene distribution balance and sample informativeness to construct an effective training dataset.

-\textbf{Data Retention Ratio.} To examine the impact of different data retention ratios on model performance, we conducted experiments with retention rates of $\alpha$ = \{60, 50, 40, 30, 20, 10\}\% as shown in Figure~\ref{fig:ratio}.
-When higher model performance is required, retaining 50\% of the data already achieves results comparable to training with on full dataset.
-Specifically, minADE and minFDE increase only slightly from 0.69 to 0.70, from 1.03 to 1.06, while the MR metric remains at a low level with 0.11.
-This demonstrates the effectiveness of our SSTP method, as the selected 50\% subset is of higher quality compared to equally sized subsets selected by other methods.
-Furthermore, under limited computational resources, retaining only 20\% of the data still yields reasonably good results.
-Although minADE and minFDE increase compared to the 50\% subset (from 0.7063 to 0.7491 and from 1.0734 to 1.1666, respectively), the MR metric remains at 0.13.
-This indicates that even when the dataset size is reduced to $\frac{1}{5} $, our method can still maintain a reasonable level of predictive performance.
+\textbf{Data Retention Ratio.} To examine the impact of different data retention ratios on model performance, we conducted experiments with retention rates $\alpha \in \{60, 50, 40, 30, 20\}\%$ as shown in Figure~\ref{fig:ratio}.
+When higher model performance is required, retaining 50\% of the data already achieves results comparable to training with the full dataset.
+This demonstrates the effectiveness of our Den-TP method, as the selected subset is of higher quality compared to equally sized subsets chosen by other methods.
+Furthermore, under limited computational resources, even retaining only 20\% of the data still yields reasonably good results.